Lightweight Fault Isolation (LFI) in LLVM¶

 runtime call entrypoint and jumps to it.
 The runtime call entrypoint table is

-stored at the start of the sandbox, so it can be referenced by x27.
-The
+stored at a negative offset from the sandbox base, so it can be referenced by

-rewrite also saves and restores the link register, since it is used for
+x27.
+The rewrite also saves and restores the link register, since it is

 Original |